WAS - RDU

 The average price of all round-trip flights from Washington, D.C. to Raleigh clicked on KAYAK for each day over the last 12 months.

-Your flight ticket price will generally be cheaper if you fly to Raleigh on a Thursday and more expensive on a Saturday.
-On your return trip to Washington, D.C., you should consider flying back on a Tuesday, and avoid Saturdays for better deals.
+Your flight ticket price will generally be cheaper if you fly to Raleigh on a Thursday and more expensive on a Monday.
+On your return trip to Washington, D.C., you should consider flying back on a Thursday, and avoid Sundays for better deals.

 What is the cheapest month to fly from Washington, D.C. to Raleigh?